-If you cannot meet this filing deadline, you may ask for a six-month extension of time by filing Form CT-5, Request for Six-Month Extension to File.
+If you cannot meet this filing deadline, you may request a six-month extension of time to file by filing Form CT-5, Request for Six-Month Extension to File.

-Mail returns to: NYS CORPORATION TAX PROCESSING UNIT PO BOX 22038 ALBANY NY 12201-2038
+Mail returns to: NYS CORPORATION TAX

-Also mail a copy to: NYS INSURANCE DEPARTMENT ONE COMMERCE PLAZA ALBANY NY 12257
+PROCESSING UNIT PO BOX 22038 ALBANY NY 12201-2038 Also mail a copy to: NYS INSURANCE DEPARTMENT

+ONE COMMERCE PLAZA

+ALBANY NY 12257
-Private delivery services

-If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to file your return and pay tax.
+Private delivery services - If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to mail in your return and tax payment.
 However, if, at a later date, you need to establish the date you filed your return or paid your tax, you cannot use the date recorded by a private delivery service unless you used a delivery service that has been designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance.
 (Currently designated delivery services are listed in Publication 55, Designated Private Delivery Services.
-See Need help? on page 8 of these instructions for information on ordering forms and publications.)
+See Need help? on page 8 of these instructions for information on obtaining forms and publications.)
 If you have used a designated private delivery service and need to establish the date you filed your return, contact that private delivery service for instructions on how to obtain written proof of the date your return was given to the delivery service for delivery.
-If you use any private delivery service, whether it is a designated service or not, address your return to: State Processing Center, 431C Broadway, Albany NY 12204-4836.
+If you use any private delivery service, whether it is a designated service or not, send the forms covered by these instructions to: State Processing Center, 431C Broadway, Albany NY 12204-4836.
+You must also mail a copy to the NYS Insurance Department at the address listed above.